-5.4.1 Application - In addition to the rates of pay prescribed by this Award, eligible employees (as defined in clause 5.4.3(b)) shall be entitled to occupational superannuation benefits, subject to the provisions of clause 5.4.
+5.4.1 Application - In addition to the rates of pay prescribed by this Award, eligible employees as defined in clause 5.4.3(b) (other than those who are covered by the Bread Manufacturers of Queensland, Regal Bakeries Pty.
+Ltd., Cobbity Farm Bakeries Pty.
+Ltd., Goodman Fielder Industries Ltd. (Inc.in Qld.) trading as Country Style Bakeries (Superannuation Industrial Agreement) and George Weston Foods Superannuation trading as Tip Top Bakeries) will be entitled to occupational superannuation benefits subject to the provisions of clause 5.4.